xpack-dev-tools/cmake-xpack/README-RELEASE.md

 Normally `README.md` should not need changes, but better check.
-Information related to the new version should not be included here, but in the version specific file (below).
+Information related to the new version should not be included here, but in the version specific release page.

+### Update versions in `README` files

+- update version in `README-RELEASE.md`
-- update version in README-RELEASE.md
+- update version in `README-BUILD.md`
-- update version in README-BUILD.md
+- update version in `README.md`

 ## Update `CHANGELOG.md`